-We finance both start up and existing small businesses offering loans for a wide variety of purposes, and have been successfully doing so now for over 35 years.
-Our service area consists of entire Pioneer Valley, North Quabbin and Northern Berkshire County of Massachusetts.
+We finance both start-up and existing small businesses for a wide range of purposes, and have been successfully doing so for over 35 years.
+Our service area consists of the Pioneer Valley, North Quabbin, and Northern Berkshires of Massachusetts.

-We can lend as little as $5,000 to as much $200,000 to both existing and start up businesses.
-Start up businesses are required to submit a written, prepared business plan in support of their loan request.
+We lend between $5,000 and $200,000 to both existing and start-up businesses.
+(Start-up businesses are required to submit a business plan in support of their loan request.)
 We welcome collaborations with both traditional and alternative loan capital providers to best leverage financing dollars.

-Since our beginning, we have provided over $8 million in financing to local businesses and over 250 loans.
-FCCDC borrowers have created and/or retained over 1,400 jobs throughout Franklin County!
+Since 1979, we have provided over $8 million in financing to local businesses and over 250 loans.
+FCCDC borrowers have created and/or retained over 1,400 local jobs!

-We primarily seek to lend to manufacturing, local agricultural and food businesses, and other natural resource-based businesses, as well as artisans, and retail or service businesses located in core downtown areas.
-Lending to businesses that will create or retain jobs for local residents is a priority.
+We primarily seek to lend to manufacturing, local agricultural and food businesses, and other natural resource-based businesses, as well as artisans, retail and service businesses located in core downtown areas.

 - The Four Town Trust Fund provides loans for businesses in Greenfield, Montague, Shelburne and Buckland.

 - The PVGrows Invesmtent Fund provides financing and business assistance to farm and food businesses.
 For more information, click here.

 - The Ten Town Trust Fund targets businesses located in Ashfield, Bernardston, Charlemont, Erving, Gill, Hawley, Northfield, Warwick, Wendell, and Whately.

 - The SSED Fund (Sudden and Severe Economic Dislocation) is for businesses that require financing for the retention or creation of jobs in Franklin County as well as Athol, Petersham, Phillipston and Royalston.
 It is also available to support minority and women-owned businesses.